xpbrew/react-native-sqlite-plugin-legacy-support/README.md

 }
 ```

-This case will also works with Safari (WebKit), assuming you replace `window.sqlitePlugin.openDatabase` with `window.openDatabase`.
+This case will also works with Safari (WebKit), assuming you replace `sqlitePlugin.openDatabase` with `window.openDatabase`.

 <!-- END Sample with transaction-level nesting -->